donatj/somethingweate.com/content/posts/books.md

   - *Morning and Evening* (Charles Spurgeon) is a fantastic daily devotional book.
 The original is great and the contemporized version done by Alistair Begg is rock solid.

-  - *The Valley of Vision* (Arthur Bennett) is a book of prayers edited together from various obscure writings on old thyme puritans.
+  - *The Valley of Vision* (Arthur Bennett) is a book of prayers edited together from various obscure writings of old thyme puritans.
 This book has never let me down when I can't focus.
 Further, when God's silence is too deafening or I don't have the strength to preach to my heart, this book is my lifeline.

   - *The Wingfeather Saga* (Andrew Peterson) is a four book fantasy series.
 Self described as The Princess Bride meets the Lord of the Rings, the first half of book one is a bit juvenile, but it picks up and is one of my favorite fictions of all time.
-There is a fifth book of short stories from that world that is akin to Tolkien's Silmarilian that's also worth the read.
+There is a fifth book of short stories from the world in which the series is set.

   - *The Lord of the Rings* (JRR Tolkien), for obvious reasons.
-Honorable mention: The Hobbit.
+Honorable mention: *The Hobbit*.

   - *The Holiness of God* (R.C.
-Sproul) and *A Christian Manifesto* (Francis A. Schaeffer) combined in college to awaken my faith and gave me the vocabulary to take it and make it mine.
+Sproul) and *A Christian Manifesto* (Francis A. Schaeffer) teamed up in college to awaken my faith and gave me the vocabulary to take it and make it mine.

-  - For a bit darker fiction *The Dresden Files* (Jim Butcher) is a fifteen (with a planned twenty-something) series following the life of a wizard private investigator in contemporary Chicago.
+  - For a bit darker fiction *The Dresden Files* (Jim Butcher) is a fifteen (with a planned twenty-something) book series following the life of a wizard private investigator in contemporary Chicago.
 I'm a sucker for supernaturally themed fiction.

   - To finish up, as the father of two twin boys and (soon) a baby girl, I don't have much time to do in depth reading, so in times when I need something quick and thought provoking, I enjoy reading *The Westminster Confession*, *The Belgic Confession*, *The Westminster Catechism*, *The Heidelberg Catechism*, and recently *The New City Catechism*.
 They area easy to read a bite-sized snippet and jump around, but are very dense and can be good brain fodder.